Stephen-J-Whitaker/joanne-geraghty-music/README.md

 ### **External Dependencies**

-- Conde Institute from dump : Form posts are currently sent to the Code Institue form dump in lieu of a custom back end process to handle the form posts correctly.
+- Code Institute from dump : Form posts are currently sent to the Code Institue form dump in lieu of a custom back end process to handle the form posts correctly.
 Implention of such processes was beyound the scope of this project.

 ### **Other sources**